Click on images to enlarge

 I made a big mistake from the get-go that was obvious to everyone but me.
 But before I reveal my blunder, let me include one disclaimer: I don’t race enduros, cross-country, GNCC, WORCS, woods, hare scrambles, desert or anything that gets out of sight of an ambulance, or isn’t lined with ribbon.
 I’m a motocrosser—and that’s all I am.
 (Even when I was an AMA road racer, I tended to use motocross lines.)
 This clarification is important, because it means that all the offroad charms of the KTM 300XC were lost on me.
 I have no intention of racing a WORCS race this weekend and the World Two-Stroke Motocross Championship next weekend.
 (As a side note, even though I live in SoCal, I have never surfed in the morning and skied in the afternoon—and I don’t know anybody who has.)
 I only care about motocross.

 My major mistake was that I didn’t need to start with a KTM 300XC.
-I could have saved a bundle of money if I had used MXA’s KTM 250SX and put KTM’s Power Parts 300cc cylinder kit on it.
+I could have saved a bundle of money if I had used a KTM 250SX and put KTM’s Power Parts 300cc cylinder kit on it.
 I could even have gotten the Power Parts 300 kit with XC porting.
-Given that our KTM 250SX was fully set up, had Showa works suspension and was race-ready, it would have made more sense.
+Given that all of MXA’s KTM 250SXs arefully set up to go, it would have made more sense.
 For around $950, I could have had the thing up and running as a 300SX in about two hours.
 Given the $7250 price tag of the 250SX and the $950 needed for the big-bore kit, I’d have been in and out of this project for around $8200.

 But, I didn’t do that.
 I began with an $8550 KTM 300XC and started throwing money at it like the Pope sprinkles holy water on Easter Sunday.
 The increased retail price of the 300XC versus the 250SX is because the XC comes with the 300cc engine kit, six-speed transmission, larger gas tank, 18-inch rear wheel, kickstand, hand guards, heavier flywheel and electric starter.
 All nice touches, but, in truth, I only wanted the big-bore engine.